10500 State Route 108 * Ellicott City * Maryland * 21042

 The sixth and seventh generation, Martha Clark and Nora Crist, are pleased to be providing for the first time to the retail market, our 100% grass fed beef.
 Our goal is to provide our neighbors with a local source of pasture-raised, grass-finished beef, an alternative to the feedlot-raised, corn-fed beef that is prevalent in local stores.

-Don't forget to check out About Our Produce to learn about our vegetable production and CSA.
+Don't forget to check out How to Buy Our Produce to learn about our vegetable production, our roadside produce market and CSA.

 Clark Family in Howard County